 Conversations such as these, while initially focused on the pandemic and raising public awareness, also aim at pushing fellows—already thought leaders in their communities—to reimagine a post-covid future for their communities and what potential collaborations within and outside the network will ensure our society’s recovery is fast and that the lessons learned during this crisis do not go to waste.
 The Institute believes leadership is essential to full recovery and that fellows should constantly examine their role and contribution.

-All conversations will be hosted virtually over Zoom and are open to members of the public, including members of the Institute network.
-Please register for each of the conversations ahead of time due to limited slots.
+All conversations were hosted virtually over Zoom and were open to members of the public, including members of the Institute network.

 Mental health awareness

 In times like these, as more people are forced to stay home, out of work and unsure of their economic prospects beyond the covid-19 pandemic, we are beginning to see increasing stress and other mental health-related illnesses.